huhx0015/HXAudioPlayer/README.md

   - hxgse_sound.getInstance().initializeAudio(getApplicationContext(), 2);

 4. Status of the music and sound engines will be outputted to logcat.
 Once fully initialized, all methods of HXGSEMusicEngine and HXGSESoundHandler are available to use.

+5. (OPTIONAL) If your device supports Dolby Audio, you can enable Dolby Audio Processing by initializing the HXGSEDolbyEffects class:
+  - hxgse_music.getInstance().intializeDolby(getApplicationContext());

 NOTES:
 - INITIALIZATION: Intialize the HXGSEMusicEngine / HXGSESoundHander objects once, in the first activity of your app that requires sound playback.
 No need to re-initialize these objects in other activity instances (unless releaseAudio()/releaseMedia() is called, which is not recommended until the end of app life), as a single instance is active until releaseAudio()/releaseMedia() is called.
 Initializing HXGSEMusicEngine / HXGSESoundHandler more than once may result in more than one audio streams running at once.